sekka1/managedkube.com/_posts/2019-01-11-lowering-kubernetes-costs.md

 This means that on the one instance you have, you will be able to schedule out exactly 2 of these items (just an example, not accounting for cluster services).
 Kubernetes will not and won't be able to schedule more than two of these items on this node type.

-Lets say you want to be more aggressive and you know that most of the time this application does not use all of the resources specificed and you can over provision:
+Let's say you want to be more aggressive and you know that most of the time this application does not use all of the resources specificed and you can over provision:

 ```
     resources: